Curse of Ham: Racism and slavery

+James Burton Coffman argues that the curse was a "prophecy of what would happen" not that it should happen.
+He believes that the curse is an allusion to Canaan's history of being dominated by numerous foreign powers.
+These powers include Assyrians, Chaldeans, Greeks and Romans.

-For Southern slave owners who were faced with the abolitionist movement to end slavery, the curse of Ham was one of the many grounds upon which Christian planters could formulate an ideological defense of slavery.
+A number of Christian denominations, such as those of Methodism and Quakerism, maintained a theological opposition to slavery and championed abolitionism; for example, speaking out against slavery is one of the Methodist works of mercy.
+For slaveowners in the Southern United States who were faced with the abolitionist movement to end slavery, the curse of Ham was one of the many grounds upon which planters formulated an ideological defense of slavery.
 Even before slavery, in order to promote economic motivations within Europe associated with colonialism, the curse of Ham was used to shift the common Aristotelian belief that phenotypic differentiation among humans was a result of climatic difference, to a racialist perspective that phenotypic differentiation among the species was due to there being different racial types.
 This often came as a result of European anxieties to avoid being sent to the colonies, as they were terrified of the high casualty rate of settlers due to disease and warfare.
 Thus, many of them formulated the idea that being sent south of the equator "blackened" them and thus made them inferior.

 In the 15th century, Dominican friar Annius of Viterbo invoked the Curse of Ham to explain the differences between Europeans and Africans in his writings.
 Annius, who frequently wrote of the "superiority of Christians over the Saracens", claimed that due to the curse imposed upon black people, they would inevitably remain permanently subjugated by Arabs and other Muslims.
 He wrote that the fact that so many Africans had been enslaved by the heretical Muslims was supposed proof of their inferiority.
 Through these and other writings, European writers established a hitherto unheard of connection between Ham, Africa and slavery, which laid the ideological groundwork for justifying the transatlantic slave trade.

 Similarly, the Catholic mystic Anne Catherine Emmerich testified that in her visions, she discovered that black people are descendants of Ham: "I see that the Black, idolatrous, stupid nations are the descendants of Ham.
 Their color is due, not to the rays of the sun, but to the dark source whence those degraded races sprang."
 She also says that, after killing Abel, Cain's skin darkened.